Try EDA#

 as theEXT_DOMAIN_NAME

-With the IP/domain-name noted, run the install script defined in the
+With the IP/domain-name noted, set the

 EXT_DOMAIN_NAME